Ranc58/Image_size_checker/README.md

     {"url": "https://example.com/3.jpg"},
   ]
   ```
- If request contains >5 elements or have recurring urls - the array will be truncated to 5 elems.
+ By default, if request contains >5 elements or have recurring urls - the array will be truncated to 5 elems.
+ You can change it in `config/conf.yaml`.

 Response example:
 ```python